wenhaosu/pyster/README.md

-# pyster
+# Pyster

-Automatic test case generator for Python programs
+Pyster is a coverage-driven automatic unit test generator for Python projects.